Konstantin-Bakalov/SudokuSolver/README.md

 # SudokuSolver
-Sudoku game with built-in solver
+Sudoku game with built-in solver.
+The solver uses backtracking to solve the puzzle.

 <img src = "pictures/pic1.png">